Table of Contents

 magic-numbers=34 AB;FA 55

-# ';'-separated list of file extensions indentifying this image format.
+# ';'-separated list of file extensions identifying this image format.

 # Can be empty only if the list of magic numbers above is not empty.